AnonymousAuthorA/nested-music-transformer-demo/index.md

 The main results of the experiments for symbolic music generation.
 Comparison average NLL loss for each model.
 {:.center .larger}

-> __Note__: We used total 12 number of layers by summing layers in the main decoder, sub-decoder and feature-enricher if included.
+> __Note__: We used total 12 number of layers including number of main deocer layers, sub-decoder layers and feature-enricher layers in case it is utilized.
 All models are trained with 512 dimension of hidden size and 8 heads of multi-head attention.

 ## Generated Results {#generations}
 ---
 ### Best unconditioned generation samples {#best-unconditional}

-> __Settings__: The results of unconditional generation from different models.
+> __Settings__: The results of unconditional generation from 4 different datasets are shown.
+The model is given a random seed with only Start-of-Suence (SOS) token and generates the note sequences.

 <div class="table-wrapper" markdown="block">